DoctorRyner/gimel/README.md

 ## How to run and test?

-`npm i && spago build && npm run dev`
+`npm i && spago build && npm run build`